SeisComP/seiscomp/doc/base/installation.rst

 +-----+----------------------------------------------------------------+

 Installation procedure
 ======================

-The next steps describe the installation of SeisComP with the prepared tar.gz files.
+The next steps describe the installation of |scname| with the prepared tar.gz files.

 * Log in as user (e.g. sysop)